bekk/bekk-christmas/post/talks/time-for-a-new-years-resolution.md

 post_day: 24
 title: Time for a New Year's resolution?
 image: https://images.unsplash.com/photo-1573690706484-86f444f0b940?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=934&q=80
+ingress: >-
-ingress: Thank you for joining our calendar this December.
+  Thank you for joining our calendar this December.
 We truly hope you have gotten inspired by our reflections, ideas and learnings.
 Now, it's Christmas Eve, and the story of Cinderella will soon reveal itself once again.
 Relax.

-But, we hope to have given you a tiny tiny spark in the back of your head. *Share more with others, try presenting more, in the year to come*.
+  During December, we hope to have given you a tiny spark in the back of your head. *Share more with others, try presenting more, in the year to come*.
 We promise you that it will be worth it!
 authors:
   - Nicolai August Hagen
 ---